Breathlessness and AMLs

 Five: Keep as positive, active and fit as you can.

 Living with LAM

-Within the cohort of women living with LAM in Australia, some have a mild form of the disease, while for others, LAM is severely debilitating and progressive.
-These women are challenged by breathlessness and other symptoms which have a profound effect on their lives.
+Within the cohort of women recently diagnosed living with LAM in Australia, some have a mild form of the disease, while for others, LAM is severely debilitating and progressive.
+These people are challenged by breathlessness and other symptoms which have a profound effect on their lives.

 LAM researchers in Australia and worldwide are endeavouring to understand the LAM disease process and how to switch off LAM’s destructive path.

 Tailored treatments for LAM will stop the deterioration process and bring relief to those who are challenged by a severe form of the disease.
 In the past few years respiratory specialists working in Australia’s major hospitals have been prescribing a drug, rapamycin, which appears to halt the progress of LAM and improve lung function.
 Rapamycin is not suitable for treating all cases.
 The ultimate treatment is still a double lung transplant.
-Many women are doing well with donated lungs.
+Some women are doing well following a lung transplant.

 - Lymphangioleiomyomatosis (LAM) is an irreversible cystic lung disease.

 - LAM is rare, affecting about eight women in every million worldwide.

 - Caused by a random genetic mutation, sporadic LAM is usually more severe than TS/LAM, which may be inherited with Tuberous Sclerosis.